 MHRA is subject to the Freedom of Information Act but its view is that all annual reports submitted under regulation 32 are commercially confidential.
 We will not publish individual reports but may in the future make aggregated information available in a format where sales of individual products and companies are not identifiable.

-MHRA/UK
+MHRA March 2022